MrMelon54/gitea-release-attacher/README.md

     	release ID to attach file
   -release-tag string
     	release tag to attach file
-  -remove-others
+  -remove-all
+    	remove all attachments before attaching the new file -remove-others
     	remove other attachments with this name
   -repo string